DEGoodmanWilson/DEGoodmanWilson.github.io/_talks/thefamily.md

 link: http://www.meetup.com/StartupWorkshop/events/230311928/
 ---

 A 45 min. hands-on workshop with the Paris startup incubator TheFamily.
-I demonstrated building a working Slack bot from scratch, including the best practices and the mistakes to avoid when building a product that will be integrated to Slack.
+I demonstrated how to build a working Slack bot from scratch, including the best practices and the mistakes to avoid when building a product on the Slack Platform.